 \end{alignat*}\]

 Note that these probabilities add up to 1!
-This is another illustration of Theorem 5.2, that conditional probabilities are probability functions.
-If we condition on \(\{ Y = 3 \}\), it becomes our universe, and all of the usual laws of probability apply in this universe, including the fact that PMFs sum to \(1\).
+This is another illustration of Proposition 5.1, that conditional probabilities are probability functions.
+Once we condition on \(\{ Y = 3 \}\), this becomes the sample space, and all of the usual laws of probability apply in this universe, including the fact that PMFs sum to \(1\).

 To obtain additional insight into this problem, let’s derive an explicit formula for the conditional PMF, using Equation 13.1 for the joint PMF. \[